ferrous-systems/rust-training/training-slides/src/shared-mutability.md

 Note:

-An advanced trainee may ask about the use of `Splitting Borrows` which would allow one to borrow different fields with different mutability semantics, such as
+As an in-depth example of the borrowchecker's limitations, consider the [Splitting Borrows](https://doc.rust-lang.org/nomicon/borrow-splitting.html) idiom, which allows one to borrow different fields of the same struct with different mutability semantics:

 ```rust
 struct Foo {